UBC-MDS/auto_eda/README.md

 - count_nonzero_elements: Count the number of non zero elements in an array

-The package aims to recreate some of the basic functionality operations available in the [numpy package](https://github.com/numpy/numpy)
+The package aims to recreate some of the basic array operations available in the [numpy package](https://github.com/numpy/numpy)

 ## Installation